 Months of entry

-The Department of Art History specialises in high-quality research and teaching relating to several areas of art and architectural history.
-These include Byzantine art; the Renaissance (both in Italy and in Northern Europe); art and art theory from the seventeenth through to the twentieth century; recent and contemporary art practice; a cross-period interest in gender studies; architecture and material culture; and heritage studies.
-Our fully illustrated teaching books (co-published with Yale University Press) have attracted international recognition and many are best sellers.
+Staff in the Art History discipline at The Open University specialise in high-quality research and teaching relating to several areas of art and architectural history, including Byzantine art; the Renaissance (both in Italy and in Northern Europe); art and art theory from the 17th through to the 20th century; recent and contemporary art practice; a cross-period interest in gender studies; architecture and material culture; and global art.
+Our fully illustrated teaching books have attracted international recognition and many are best sellers.
 We run a popular MA in Art History and supervise PhD students.

 - Art Histories in Focus (includes Early Modern Art, Eighteenth-Century Art and Modern Art Theory and Practice)